-The orc wars continued, but the unification of the realm was the decisive factor in the eventual victory of the humans.
+The orc wars spanned many years, but the unification of the realm was the decisive factor in the eventual victory of the humans.
 The last great Orc War, the War of Faith, began in the year 484 and lasted three years.
 It began when the mountain orcs united under a vengeful half-orc, Alzarov (formerly Garath), and began to pillage villages to the south, north and west of Tantallon.
 Alzarov, the son of a woman raped by orcish invaders, had been turned out of his village when he was still young by humans who bore great prejudice against orcs.
 This event made him determined to revenge himself against humans by driving them away from the world altogether.

 The War of Faith was perhaps the most destructive of all orc wars.
 The destruction of the abandoned mages' tower and the Manor north of Tantallon date to this war.
 Arnog Trueheart the Fierce created an alliance of human and dwarven forces who finally laid siege to the Mountain Orc stronghold.
 In the ensuing battle, Alzarov either vanished or was killed, and the orcs surrendered to Drin, Arnog's son (Arnog had been killed in battle a few months earlier, in 487.)
 A peace treaty was signed between Drin and Kazarov, King of the Mountain Orcs, and the Mountain Orcs were brought under the nominal control of Drin.
 It is to celebrate and honour the victory of Drin that the order of the Knights of Drin were officially founded, formalizing a knightly tradition that had been in effect since the time of Arutha.